ocadotechnology/codeforlife-portal/README.md

 codeforlife-portal
 ==================

-The portal code for Code for Life
+The portal code for Code for Life.
+Used to manage schools/teachers/pupils/etc